-- A. Service Providers shall comply with the requirements for Client's Rights in 12 CCR 2509-8:

-7.714.31 (2018) which are hereby incorporated by reference.
+- A. Service Providers shall comply with the requirements for Client's Rights in 12 CCR 2509-8: 7.714.31 (2018) which is arehereby incorporated by reference.
 The incorporation of these regulations excludes later amendments to the regulations.
 Pursuant to C.R.S. § 24-4-103(12.5), the Department maintains copies of this incorporated text in its entirety, available for public inspection during regular business hours at 1570 Grant Street, Denver, CO, 80203.
-Copies of incorporated materials are provided at cost upon request - Advisement of Children's Rights: Each authorized facility shall have written policy and procedures which address and ensure the availability of each of the following rights for clients in residence. - B. All children and their guardians receiving services through the CHRP shall be advised in writing of the following rights on admission. - 1.
-A written copy of his or her rights shall be furnished: - A list of such rights shall be posted prominently in the facility and translated into Spanish or any other appropriate language as needed. - 3.
-A child may be photographed upon admission for identification and administrative purposes of the facility.
-No other non-medical photographs shall be taken or used without the written consent of the client's parent or legal guardian. - B.4.
-Every client has the right to the same consideration and treatment as anyone else regardless of race, color, national origin, religion, age, sex, gender identity, political affiliation, sexual orientation, financial status or disability. - 5.
-Every child's guardian has the right to request to see the child's medical records, to see the records at reasonable times, and to be given written reasons if the request is denied. - C. 6.- Tthe right to access age appropriate forms of communication including text, email, and social media. - C. Children's Rights as defined in CDHS Social Services Staff Manual, Section 7.714.50, "CHILDREN'S RIGHTS" (12 CCR 2509-8) shall also apply. - D. No person receiving services, his/her Ffamily members, Gguardian or authorized representatives, Client Representative may be retaliated against in their receipt of services or supports or otherwise as a result of attempts to advocate on their own behalf. - E. Each child or youth receiving services has the right to read or have explained in each child's or youth's and Ffamily's native language, any policies and/or procedures rules adopted by the Service Aagency and pertaining to the activities of the child or youth.
+Copies of incorporated materials are provided at cost upon request.
+Advisement of Children's Rights: Each authorized facility shall have written policy and procedures which address and ensure the availability of each of the following rights for clients in residence. - B. All children and their guardians receiving services through the CHRP shall be advised in writing of the following rights on admission. - 1.
+A written copy of his or her rights shall be furnished; - A list of such rights shall be posted prominently in the facility and translated into Spanish or any other appropriate language as needed. - A child may be photographed upon admission for identification and administrative purposes of the facility.
+No other non-medical photographs shall be taken or used without the written consent of the client's parent or legal guardian. - A.B. \\\\\\\ 4.
+Every Celient has the right to the same consideration and treatment as anyone else regardless of race, color, national origin, religion, age, sex, gender identity, political affiliation, sexual orientation, financial status or disability. - 5.
+Every child's guardian has the right to request to see the child's medical records, to see the records at reasonable times, and to be given written reasons if the request is denied. - B-C. Every Client has the right to access age appropriate forms of communication including text, email, and social media.

+- D. No Client person receiving services, his/her Ffamily members, Gguardian or authorized representatives, Client Representative may be retaliated against in their receipt of services or supports or otherwise as a result of attempts to advocate on their own behalf. - Each Client child or youth receiving services has the right to read or have explained in each Client's child's or youth's and Ffamily's native language, any policies and/or procedures rules adopted by the Sservice Aagencyand pertaining to the activities of the child or youth.